thomaspoignant/go-feature-flag-demo/README.md

+⚠️ ⚠️ ⚠️ This repo is not used anymore.
+The **demo** has been moved into the main repository for GO Feature Flag in v1.0.0 and is now available directly in the main repository [thomaspoignant/go-feature-flag](https://github.com/thomaspoignant/go-feature-flag) ⚠️ ⚠️ ⚠️

 # GO Feature Flag demo

 This repository contains a demo app using the library [`thomaspoignant/go-feature-flag`](https://github.com/thomaspoignant/go-feature-flag) which display a webapp containing a grid of users.